Dmenu - Rofi

 selected=$(suki --format "<span lang=\"%u\">%T %t\t%u</span>\n" | rofi -theme-str "$THEME_STR" -markup-rows -i -p "bookmarks" -no-custom -dmenu)

-• Use Rofi’s -no-custom flag to disable custom window handling for a cleaner look.
+-no-customflag to disable custom window handling for a cleaner look. - Ensure